The Ego Is Not Selfish Enough

 Thus the ego can prevent us from pursuing our own rational self-interest.
 And there's an inverse corollary: that in order to pursue my own desires, I may have to engage in some self-criticism.

-To preserve my own fragile ego, I may have to block out the world, to deny material reality, to deaden my own senses - which will result in me having a less full, less rich life experience.
+To preserve my own fragile ego, I may block out the world, deny material reality, and deaden my own senses - which will result in me having a less full, less rich life experience.
 The truly selfish thing is to be open - to be open to every experience, to let it all in, to allow this experience to change me, to challenge me, to challenge my fundamental preconceptions and my most cherished beliefs.

 There's nothing evil about pride.
 But sometimes the most selfish thing is to put one's pride aside.